 The General Announcements represents Rice's official curriculum.
-Each spring semester, before the GA is published, academic departments and programs are asked to review their curricular listings in the GA to ensure that their information and requirements are current and up-to-date.¬†
+Each spring and summer, before the GA is published for the next academic year, academic departments and programs are asked to review their curricular listings in the GA to ensure that their information and requirements are current and up-to-date.

-In 2017, Rice implemented CourseLeaf CAT, a comprehensive Catalog Management System designed to assist schools in maintaining their university curricular requirements and policies in an interactive format.
-Rice will continue to use CAT for the 2018-2019 GA onward.
+Rice uses CourseLeaf CAT, a comprehensive Catalog Management System designed to assist schools in maintaining their university curricular requirements and policies in an interactive format.

-On your behalf, the OTR will make all updates to each department or program's GA text in the system.
-We ask that, during each round of edits, each department or program thoroughly read, review, and comment where appropriate on the following areas in their unique Programs of Study pages:
+As part of the GA Edit Process, academic departments and programs review and send their GA updates and edits to the OTR.
+The OTR will then make all updates to each department or program's GA text in the system.
+During the three rounds of edits, each department and program is asked to thoroughly read, review, and comment where appropriate on the following areas in their unique Programs of Study pages:

-To ensure that all information is correct, during each round of reviews (three total), departments/programs will be required to review and "sign off" on their GA text for the 2018-2019 publication.
-During each round, each department/program is asked to review their proposed 2018-19 GA text and indicate on the sign-off memo that they have either:
+To ensure that all information is correct, during each round of reviews (three total), departments/programs are required to review and "sign off" on their GA text for the next academic year.
+During each round, each department/program is asked to review their proposed GA text and indicate on the sign-off memo that they have either:

-After the OTR has received the sign-off memo, we will update the GA Edit Status Dashboard below tracking the Programs of Study edit process throughout all three rounds until the 2018-2019 GA is published in August 2018.¬†
+After the OTR has received the sign-off memo, the OTR will update the GA Edit Status Dashboard below, tracking the Programs of Study edit process throughout all three rounds until the next year’s academic year GA is published in August.

 There is a course in a requirements grid that doesn't have a URL to click for the description, and the title is not listed.
 Why?